How We Can Help

 We can also assist other therapists and social service providers, as well as larger organizations and agencies, to build their skill and knowledge when working with LGBTQA+ clients.
 In addition to training and education at an institutional level, we are happy to consult with individual providers or departments, or to offer targeted support in problem-solving specific challenges in spaces that serve LGBTQA+ individuals.

 Individual and Relational Therapy

 Sometimes, therapy is all about you!
-As a marriage and family therapist, I'm deeply aware of the ways that family, friends, community, and intimate partners shape all of our lives.
-Nevertheless--we all have moments where it's important to spend time focusing on ourselves, our needs, and our own growth.
+As therapists, we are deeply aware of the ways that family, friends, community, and intimate partners shape your life.
+And: we all have moments where it's important to spend time focusing on ourselves, our needs, and our own growth.
 If that sounds like where you're at, individual work may be for you.